Lewis and Clark Memorial Column: History

 The memorial was commissioned around 1902 by the Lewis & Clark Exposition Commission for approximately $10,500 as a "gift of the people of Oregon in memory" of the duo.
-President Theodore Roosevelt laid the first cornerstone on May 21, 1903, and the piece was completed and dedicated in 1908.
-It was surveyed and considered "well maintained" by Smithsonian's "Save Outdoor Sculpture!" program in November 1993.
+President Theodore Roosevelt laid the first cornerstone on May 21, 1903.
+Despite the initial plans to have the memorial completed in time for the Exposition, construction was delayed and the piece was completed and dedicated in 1908.